 5. Maple Syrup

-We started this list of the essentials of the Canadian culture with maple syrup and can’t move forward without diving deeper into this signature liquid.
+We started this list of the essentials of the Canadian culture with maple syrup and can’t move forward without diving deeper into this signature sweetener.
 Just like almond production is almost entirely confined to California, Canada is ahead of the world when it comes to maple syrup.

 The country is responsible for 71% of the world’s pure maple syrup.
 More than 90% of it is produced in Quebec.
-From here, the signature sweetener get transported all over the region and the entire world.
+From here, the liquid sweetener get transported all over the region and the entire world.

 While the country’s economy certainly benefits from this dark or light liquid, the Canadian culture, and particularly cuisine, thrives on it.
 The Canadians eat maple syrup on pretty much everything.
 The delicious thick liquid is an essential part of every breakfast, often in combination with freshly-made waffles or pancakes.